You know you’ve entered the “joys of western gardening club” when …

-An attached garage or a mud room can work well as a temporary holding space when temperatures dip.
+A mudroom or an attached garage can work well as a temporary holding space when temperatures dip.

 If you can’t bring your containers inside, even moving them to a dry, covered area on a porch or deck may help.

-I would try to put your containers right next to your home out of the wind, and look for a spot where the walls may radiate some heat.
+I would try to put your containers right next to your home out of the wind.
+Look for a spot where the walls may radiate some heat.
 Depending on how cold it’s going to get, you also may want to add on tip #3 below.

 Keep in mind, cold air sinks and warm air rises, so avoid moving your pots to the low spots in your yard.

 3) Build a “tent” around your flowers.

 This one sounds a little complicated, but let’s keep it simple.

 You’re covering your flowers with a cloth fabric to keep the heat in, but you’re staking the fabric up (the best you can) so it doesn’t touch your plants.